KirillKryukov/naf/Compress.md

 In additon, input file extension is checked against specified format and actual format.
 A mismatching file extension produces a warning, but does not stop the compression.

+## Where the compressed output goes?

+  * If `-c` is specified, the compressed output is written to stdout (standard output stream).
+  * If `-o FILE` is specified, the compressed output is written to FILE.
+  * Otherwise (no `-o` or `-c`), if output is redirected away from console, compressed output is sent to stdout (standard output stream).
+  * Otherwise (no `-o`, `-c`, and stdout is console), if input file is specified, output file is automatically named by appending ".naf" to input path.
+  * Otherwise an error message is shown.